-Here we discuss the security property of KC-x in two scenarios: full deployment and partial deployment.

-When KC-x is fully deployed over the Internet, ASPATH falsification is infeasible.
+We first discuss the security property of KC-x in full deployment and partial deployment respectively.
+Then we talk about the incremental deployment of KC-x.
+1) Full Deployment: ASPATH falsification is infeasible, when all BGP speakers are deployed with KC-x.
+Even if an adversary compromises one ore more BGP routers and steals their attestation private keys, she cannot forge ASPATH with any adverse effect.
 Recall that KC-x incorporates bit vectors to reduce sign operations.
-For bit vectors to work properly, each BGP speaker pre-establishes an ordered list of its next-hop speakers and distributes the neighbor list to the other speakers via the speaker's X.509 certificate.
-Even if an adversary steals one or more attestation private keys, she cannot forge ASPATH with any adverse effect.
-The forged ASPATH has to be "valid" in the sense that for any consecutive two ASes in it, the latter speaker must be in the former's neighbor list.
+For bit vectors to work properly, each BGP speaker pre-establishes an ordered list of its nexthop speakers and distributes the neighbor list to the other speakers via the speaker's X.509 certificate.
+Therefore, even if an adversary steals one or more attestation private keys, the forged ASPATH still has to be "valid" in the sense that for any consecutive two ASes in it, the latter speaker must be in the former's neighbor list.